 A ship is inspected and no certificate of insurance or other financial security in respect of civil liability for oil pollution damage has been presented on board to the inspector.
 The Coastal Station, as defined in Directive 2002/59, should distribute an Incident Report providing the information concerned.
-This Incident Report shall be sent to those Member States along the planned route of the ship.
+This Incident Report shall be sent to those Member States along the planned route of the ship and to the flag State (if EU flag vessel).